rasrab1992/vxs_sensor_ros1_private/README.md

-# ROS2 Package for the VXS Sensor
+# ROS1 Package for the VXS Sensor

-A ROS2 package for publishing sensor data in various forms (depth imagbe, pointcloud, event stream, etc.).
+A ROS1 package for publishing sensor data in various forms (depth image, pointcloud, event stream, etc.).

-## Optional retrieval of docker container with ROS2 binaries and necessary depencies
+## Optional retrieval of docker container with ROS1 binaries and necessary depencies

-The best way to obtain an environment that meets all depdencies folr the `vxs_sensor_ros2` package to build and run, is to directly download the pre-built docker container of an ubuntu 22.04 system with **ROS2 Humble** installed.
+The best way to obtain an environment that meets all depdencies folr the `vxs_sensor_ros1` package to build and run, is to directly download the pre-built docker container of an ubuntu 20.04 system with **ROS1 Noetic** installed.

 ### Install docker.io
 First, install docker whether on [windows](https://docs.docker.com/desktop/setup/install/windows-install/) or [linux](https://docs.docker.com/engine/install/).
 In any case, it should be straightforward to do.